 Zambia’s southernmost region is also its most popular, dominated by the mighty Zambezi River, which flows east from the town of Sesheke to Mozambique.
 The river forms Zambia’s southern border with Namibia and Zimbabwe, and along this strip, you’ll find the country’s best infrastructure.

 The T1 and T4 highways, which stretch from Livingstone to Lusaka and Lusaka to the Malawi border, are the country’s two major arteries.
-Naturally, the towns along these two main roads are the busiest, but also the best equipped for travellers.
-These are the access points for some of the country’s top highlights – Victoria Falls, Lake Kariba and the Lower Zambezi National Park.
+Naturally, the towns along these two main roads are the busiest but also the best equipped for travelers to Zambia.
+These are the access points for the country’s top highlights: Victoria Falls, Lake Kariba, and the Lower Zambezi National Park.

-The lake also boasts a small number of game-rich islands, although passionate wildlife lovers should look to scratch that itch a little further east, on a safari to Lower Zambezi National Park.
+The lake also boasts a small number of game-rich islands, although passionate wildlife lovers should look to scratch that itch a little further east on a safari to Lower Zambezi National Park.
 Arguably the best park in the country, this magnificent reserve holds its own against Africa’s best.
-An open-top vehicle safari here is not to be missed.
+An open-top vehicle safari in Zambia here is not to be missed.

-Zambia’s T1 and T4 highways are in relatively good condition, but there are still sections that are severely degraded and travel times, even over short distances, tend to be longer than expected.
+- Zambia’s T1 and T4 highways are in relatively good condition, but sections are still severely degraded, and travel times, even over short distances, tend to be longer than expected.

-- High temperatures and humidity make this region especially risky for malaria so be sure to take appropriate precautions.
+- High temperatures and humidity make this region especially risky for malaria, so take appropriate precautions.